 Need a quick picture for a blog post, web page or anything else?
 If you’re like most people, you jump into Google Images and grab a great shot from there.

-Unfortunately, that puts you at huge risk of lawsuit, because, unless someone specifically grants rights to you to use a given image, every picture taken in the United States (and in most other countries) is considered to be copyrighted, and the property of the person who took that picture.
-(By the way, this includes pictures taken in photo studios, so that class picture of you isn’t yours – I know, something’s really wrong there, but that’s the law!)
+Unfortunately, that puts you at huge risk of lawsuit, because, unless someone specifically grants rights to you to use a given image, every picture taken in the United States (and in most other countries) is copyrighted, and the property of the person who took that picture.
+(By the way, this includes pictures taken in photo studios, so that class picture of you [yes, even though you paid for it] isn’t yours – I know, something’s really wrong there, but that’s the law!)

 Let me stress something here – this is serious, you really can get sued, and if the person has taken the right steps in copyrighting their picture, you could have to not only pay them a huge amount for stealing their image, you could also be charged damages, which could be serious amounts of money!